vicboma1/chdman-convert-iso-cue-to-chd-nec-turbografx-cd-for-mess/README.md

 * Download the last version of [chdman](https://www.mamedev.org/release.php) incluided in mame
 * Put the chdman and [convertIsoToChd.bat](https://github.com/vicboma1/Hyperspin-convert-iso-to-chd-pc-engine-cd-for-mess/raw/master/script/convertISOtoCHD.bat) in the same folder with the roms
 * Run [convertIsoToChd.bat](https://github.com/vicboma1/Hyperspin-convert-iso-to-chd-pc-engine-cd-for-mess/raw/master/script/convertISOtoCHD.bat) and recursively created all the images of the games in * .chd format
-* RocketLauncherIU is the frontend to launcher to run MESS with chd rom's
+* RocketLauncherIU is the frontend to launcher MESS with chd rom's

 ## Size